An Introduction to The Saturday Tutoring Program

 Arrive early (by 9:45 a.m.).

-Sign in on the attendance list and put on your name-tag.
+Sign in using the QR Code and put on your name-tag.

 Sit at the head of a table.
 The numbers on the tables indicate the students’ grade level.